vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

   <summary><b>> Click here to open the extended Markdown version with clickable text to go to your Mealie page >></b></summary>
 <br>
 This extended version makes it possible to click on the menu text and go to the Mealie page.
-Without the card_mod extension, which add some CSS, you see all the text in blue underlined.
+Without the card_mod extension, which adds some CSS, you see all the text in blue and underlined.
 Here is another HACS integration needed, `card-mod`, see <a href="https://github.com/thomasloven/lovelace-card-mod" target="_blank">https://github.com/thomasloven/lovelace-card-mod</a>
-Install this integration via this button in your own HA instance.\
+Install this integration, via this button, into your own HA instance.\
 [![Open your Home Assistant instance and show the app store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=thomasloven&repository=lovelace-card-mod&category=integration)

 ```yaml